 Hipparchia hermione

-Hostplant: Hostplant in litterature include Festuca ovina and Brachypodium spp.
+Hostplant: Hostplant in literature include Festuca ovina and Brachypodium spp.
 I used Festuca ovina in my breeding.
 I tried giving some of the larva Brachypodium pinnatum, but they did not accept this.

 Free Joomla! templates by AgeThemes